Bleeding During or After Sex: What's Causing It?

-Injury to the Vaginal Wall - Dryness during sex can cause scratches or tears which can cause bleeding.
-Using lubricants during sex helps.
-Low estrogen levels in peri- and post-menopausal women can cause thinning of the vaginal wall which can make it more susceptible to tears or infection.
+Vaginal dryness during sex can cause scratches or tears that can lead to bleeding, according to National Institutes of Health.
+Using lubricants during sex can help prevent this.
+Low estrogen levels in peri- and post-menopausal women can cause thinning of the vaginal wall, which can make it more susceptible to tears or infection, according to Sutter Health.

-Because there are several different causes, it is important to see your doctor as soon as possible.
+Because there are several different causes of bleeding during or after sex, it is important to see your doctor as soon as possible.
 An exam can rule out some of the above causes.
-For others a biopsy and pap smear may be necessary.
+For others, a biopsy and Pap test may be necessary.

 Your treatment would depend on the underlying cause of the bleeding.
 For example, STIs are treated with antibiotics, while tears in the vaginal wall may simply need time to heal.